-- 1. Thank you for taking part in the second cohort piloting the new National Planning Performance Framework (NPIF).
+- 1. Thank you for taking part in the third cohort piloting the new National Planning Performance Framework (NPIF).
 The NPIF will be the replacement for the Planning Performance Framework, and it is planned to test and learn from it in 2024/5. - 2.
-This guidance firstly provides some background context, followed by a section on outcomes, it explains the process, then it sets out the four stages of the process. - 3.
+This guidance firstly provides some background context, followed by a section on outcomes, it explains the process, then goes into the detail of the four stages of the process. - 3.
 The NPIF will be project managed by the National Planning Improvement team (NPI), based in the Improvement Service.
+The key contacts for participating authorities are:

+• Craig McLaren, National Planning Improvement Champion

+Email: craig.mclaren@improvementservice.org.uk

+Tel: 07742 694468

+• Susan Rintoul, Improvement Lead

+Email: susan.rintoul@improvementservice.org.uk

-The key contacts for participating authorities are: - Craig McLaren, National Planning Improvement Champion Email: craig.mclaren@improvementservice.org.uk Tel: 07742 694468 - Susan Rintoul, National Planning Improvement Project Officer Email: susan.rintoul@improvementservice.org.uk Tel: 07719 649338 - 4.
-We have provided supporting documents for the pilot including: - this guidance - a performance assessment template - an improvement action plan template - a good practice case study template - a context spreadsheet showing links between attributes, contributory factors, prompts and outcomes frameworkslinks between attributes, contributory factors, prompts and outcomes frameworks - a short guidance paper to support the facilitation of the NPIF peer review workshops - 5.
+Tel: 07719 649338

+- 4. We have provided supporting documents for the pilot including: - this guidance - a performance assessment template - an improvement action plan template - a good practice case study template - a context spreadsheet showing links between attributes, contributory factors, prompts - a short guidance paper to support the facilitation of the NPIF peer review workshops - 5.
 These can be found online on the NPI pages of Improvement Service website. - 6.
 We have a National Planning Improvement Microsoft Teams group to provide a space for you to ask questions and start conversations with other planning authorities.
 We will also use this space to provide updates from the team, and you can also find the guidance saved there.
 Please email Susan Rintoul if you wish to be added to this group on susan.rintoul@improvementservice.org.uk - 7.
 The new NPIF is being tested incrementally in three separate cohorts throughout the 2024/5 financial year.
 All planning authorities are expected to be involved at some stage in the pilots to allow for feedback, adaptation and to ensure preparedness.
 Given this, the initial version was piloted by cohort 1 in Q1 of 2024/5, followed by a review.
 As you can see from the table below Cohort 1 has run over slightly in the proposed timeline

 (shown in green).
-We are now in cohort 2, starting in August.
+Cohort 2 started in August, and is still underway in November, and we are now in cohort 3, starting in December.
 The timescales are something we are looking to test.
-You should strive to complete stages 1 and 2 by the end of October, however if this is looking difficult, please tell the NPI team to discuss possible reviewed programming.
+You should strive to complete stages 1 and 2 by the end of March, however if this is looking difficult, please tell the NPI team to discuss possible reviewed programming.

-2024/ 5 Apr May Jun Jul Aug Sep Oct Nov Dec Jan Feb Mar
+2024/5 Apr May Jun Jul Aug Sep Oct Nov Dec Jan Feb Mar

 Cohort 1

 Review

 Cohort 2

 Review

 Cohort 3

 Review

-8. The planning authorities taking part in Cohort 2 and their pairings are:
+8. The planning authorities taking part in Cohort 3 and their pairings are: